behemoth-namph/auto-generate-games/local-81c51cc0-5624-43be-8cfd-0b0733e0fd53/docs/SPEC.md

-# Dungeon Door Shuffle
+# Maze Runner Grid

 ## Meta

-**Game Name:** Dungeon Door Shuffle
+**Game Name:** Maze Runner Grid
 **Game Type:** board
 **Player Mode:** player_vs_ai
 **Players:**
   **Human:** 1
   **Ai:** 1
-**Core Mechanic:** Players move keys to their matching doors on a 5x5 grid by selecting a key and dragging to an adjacent cell or along a valid sequence; AI may hide a decoy door every few turns to mislead the player.
+**Core Mechanic:** A deterministic turn-based maze puzzle on a 9x9 grid where the human runner seeks a path to the exit by rotating and placing path tiles.
+The AI intermittently adds wandering walls to complicate connectivity, requiring the human to adapt the route in real-time.
 **Session Minutes:**
-  - 10
+  - 5
-  - 30
+  - 15

 ## State